mjromper/qlik-auth-office365/README.md

 # Qlik Sense Authentication module with Office 365

 Qlik Sense NodeJs module to authenticate with Office 365 in Qlik Sense.
+Based on the Ticketing authentication mechanism for Qlik Sense.

 ## Setup step by step
 ---